The Stuart Period. Explore Britain as power shifts from the monarchy to Parliament.

 |1714||Death of Queen Anne||Royalty|

 The Stuart Period ended the reign of the Tudors

-Elizabeth had nominated King James VI of Scotland, her successor.
+Queen Elizabeth I had nominated King James VI of Scotland, her successor.
 King James I would take over rule of a country that was prosperous and largely peaceful but very expensive to run.
 Britain needed King James I to be a reforming monarch.
-James however, was content to enjoy all the majesty and splendour but was without the means to support it.
+James however, was content to enjoy all the majesty and splendor but was without the means to support it.
 Herein lay the problem for the early Stuarts, how to raise money to pay for their lifestyle and this problem was at the centre of all that was to follow.

 King James, taxation and divine right

 Parliament did not have the money to cover the costs of government.
 It could resort to a regular taxation of the people but in return it would expect the King to give up taking money from people in the form of Medieval fines and taxation.
 If this was not acceptable, then, as was happening in other parts of Europe, Parliament could be dispensed with, removing all it's inherent costs and the King would rule by Divine Right, imposing taxes as he saw fit.
 Divine Right did not sit well with the British people or Parliament.
 They saw the Royal household fritter away money on an extravagant lifestyle, making it very difficult for Parliament to raise a regular taxation.

 King James I was keen to continue the idea of a National church.
 He had been brought up a Calvanist, the basis of Puritanism in England.
 Puritans and Anglicans sat in troubled coexistence.
 Catholics carried on as before despite the setback with the Gunpowder Plot in 1605, for which the majority of Catholics seemed to have little stomach.
 Things however began to unravel between King and Parliament